SalaamRasak/DataJobMarket/README.md

 # The Questions
 Below are the questions I answered in my project:
 1. What are the top three jobs posted in the United State monthly?
-3. What are the salary distributions of Data Analyst, Data Engineer, and Data Scientist in the United States?
+2. What are the salary distributions of Data Analyst, Data Engineer, and Data Scientist in the United States?
-4. How well do jobs and skills pay for Data Analysts?
-5. What are the optimal skills for data analysts to learn?
-(High Demand AND High Paying)
+3. What is the number of jobs posted in the first quarter?

 # Tools I Used
 - **Python:** The backbone of my analysis, allowing me to analyze the data and find critical insights.
 I also used the following Python libraries: